 In addition to programmatic requirements, some sites require additional immunizations, titers, testing, background checks, and drug screens, among other items.
-We refer to these as site-specific requirements.
 No requirements, e.g., CPR, may lapse while the student engages in clinical education experiences.

-The DCE will provide site-specific requirements based on student assignments that need to be met during the preclinical semester, not limited to:
+Once assigned, the DCE will provide site-specific requirements that need to be met during the preclinical semester, not limited to:

-- CPR Certification: The American Heart Association BLS-C Health Care Provider CPR course is required.
+• CPR Certification: The American Heart Association BLS-C Health Care Provider CPR course is required.
 Renewal for the AHA/BLS-C certification is every two years.
 Radford University offers CPR courses throughout the year.
 It is the student's responsibility (e.g. APTA core value of professional duty) to update CPR on a timely basis to maintain current CPR certification throughout clinical education experiences.
-In the circumstance of CPR lapses during a clinical experience, the student may be removed from the clinic for not meeting standards of practice as dictated by the accrediting hospital/practice agencies and the DPT Program. - Criminal Background and Drug Screen Requirement: Radford University's DPT program utilizes CastleBranch (https://mycb.castlebranch.com/) for all clinical education preclinical background checks, drug screens, and the health tracker system.
+In the circumstance of CPR lapses during a clinical experience, the student may be removed from the clinic for not meeting standards of practice as dictated by the accrediting hospital/practice agencies and the DPT Program.

+• Criminal Background and Drug Screen Requirement: Radford University's DPT program utilizes CastleBranch (https://mycb.castlebranch.com/) for all clinical education preclinical background checks, drug screens, and the health tracker system.
 Students are required to pay for, complete, and successfully pass a CastleBranch Background and Drug Screen each preclinical semester.
 If background and/or drug screen results are not received in the identified period, students will be prohibited from attending clinical experiences.